AWARD PROGRAM OVERVIEW

 The IBA program serves: to identify and recognize successful Indigenous businesses; to honour and celebrate Indigenous business achievements; and to support and sustain Indigenous entrepreneurship.

-- TBD - Gala Dinner & Presentation Ceremony
+- October / November - Gala Dinner & Presentation Ceremony

 Individuals and businesses may enter in ONE category only.

 Young Entrepreneur of the Year: this award recognizes success by a young entrepreneur in the operation of an existing business.
-Nominees must be aged 35 years and under by June 30, 2022, have been in business for at least two years, and the business must be at least 51% Indigenous-owned and operated (First Nations, Métis or Inuit).
+Nominees must be aged 35 years and under by May 31, 2024, have been in business for at least two years, and the business must be at least 51% Indigenous-owned and operated (First Nations, Métis or Inuit).

 Business of the Year (the business must be at least 51% Indigenous-owned and operated): these awards recognize the outstanding achievements of Indigenous entrepreneurs in three sub-categories:

 - Businesses with 3-10 employees